Reviews of Books on Set Theory

 This is the predecessor of Kunen’s 2011 Set Theory.

-I don’t have much to say about this book, but compared to the 2011 version I feel that this book introduces concepts in a very unmotivated manner.
+I don’t have much to say about this book, but compared to the 2011 version, I feel it introduces concepts in a somewhat unmotivated manner.
 I found it very difficult to get through Chapter 3.

-Contrary to the opinions of many logicians I’ve talked to, I feel that the 2011 version is better than this one.
+Contrary to the opinions of many logicians I’ve spoken to, I believe that the 2011 version is superior to this one.

 Combinatorial Set Theory: With a Gentle Introduction to Forcing, Lorenz J. Halbeisen (2018)

-I strongly do not recommend starting on set theory, or just self-studying in general, with this book (yes I tried).
+I strongly do not recommend starting on set theory, or even self-studying in general, with this book (yes, I tried).